Federal Government Shutdown Impact

 Volunteer

 Support your neighbors and your local food shelf by volunteering during this time of high need!
 Food shelves are facing a spike in demand and could use your support more than ever.
+Use this map to find a food shelf near you and reach out directly about opportunities.

 Donate